King of Mahjong

 King of Mahjong is a 2015 Singaporean-Malaysian Chinese New Year comedy film directed by Adrian Teh and starring Chapman To, Mark Lee, Michelle Ye and Venus Wong.
-The film was released on 19 February 2015 marked the first day of Chinese New Year.
+The film was theatrically released in Singapore on 19 February 2015 marked the first day of Chinese New Year, and in Malaysia on 26 February.

 Plot

+This movie tells a story of two disciples (portrayed by Chapman To and Mark Lee) of the King of Mahjong (portrayed by Eric Tsang) finding out that there is more than winning and losing in the game of mahjong; which is merely a game and a form of entertainment.